MariaEgbuna/MariaEgbuna/README.md

 My name is Maria Egbuna and I am a self-taught data analyst with a B.S.c in Computer Science.
 My passion lies in transforming raw data into meaningful insights and compelling stories.
 I love using a variety of analytics tools to discover hidden narratives and tell stories through powerful visualizations.

+## 🔍 What I’m Working On
-I am actively building a portfolio of projects that showcase my skills in data cleaning, analysis, and visualization.
+- Building a portfolio of real-world data projects
+- Improving my skills in data cleaning, visualization, and storytelling
+- Exploring public datasets to uncover trends and patterns

 ---